 Sunday, October 30, 2016

-Does your Agile education begin and end with barely a touch of training?
-A number of colleagues have told me that in their companies, Agile training ranged from 1 hour to 1 day.
-Some people received 2 days of Scrum Master training.
+Does your AI and Agile education begin and end with barely a touch of training?
+A number of colleagues have told me that in their companies, training ranged from 1 hour to 1 day.
 With this limited training, they were expected to implement and master the topic.
-Agile isn’t simply a process or skill that can be memorized and applied.
+AI nor Agile isn’t simply a process or skill that can be memorized and applied.
 It is a culture shift.
-Will this suffice for a transformation to Agile?
+Will this suffice for a transformation toward AI and Agile?

 Training is applied when an enterprise wants to build employee skills, educate employees in their role, or roll out a process.
 It is often event driven and a one-way transfer of knowledge.
 What was learned can be undone when you move back into your existing culture.